NextCenturyCorporation/digapp-ht/README.md

 #### Build & Vulcanize

+First update the version in package.json.
+Then run:

 ```sh
 gulp
 ```

 Build and optimize the current project, ready for deployment.
 This includes vulcanization, image, script, stylesheet and HTML optimization and minification.
+The version from package.json will also be available in the user settings dropdown menu (the gear icon in the upper-right corner of each page).

 ## Unit Testing